What is Purpose Field in a Criminal History Check

-When requesting a criminal history check, the purpose of the check plays a critical role in determining what information is released.
-Police agencies are responsible for deciding both what information appears on a check and how much detail is provided, and these decisions are made based on the stated purpose of the request.
+When requesting a criminal history check, the purpose of the check plays a critical role in determining what information may be released.
+Police agencies are responsible for deciding both what information appears on a check and how much detail is provided, and those decisions are made in line with the stated purpose of the request.

-Understanding and correctly identifying the purpose of a check helps ensure that applicants and employers receive accurate and appropriate results.
+Understanding and correctly identifying the purpose of a check helps ensure that applicants and organisations receive accurate, appropriate, and compliant results.

 How Police Agencies Use the Purpose of a Check